Certified American Cane System Instructors

 Certificates are displayed at the main location in New Hartford, New York.

-AMERICAN CANE SYSTEM CERTIFIED INSTRUCTORS (East Coast Main Office)
+AMERICAN CANE SYSTEM CERTIFIED INSTRUCTORS and STAFF (East Coast Main Office)

 Grandmaster Mark R. Shuey, Sr.